Mr Tomazo Kallis

 Exeter EX1 2LU

-Tom is also interested in clinical education, ethical decision making, organisational cultures in healthcare, medicines optimisation and the evolving role of pharmacists in primary care.
+Tom is also interested in communication in primary care encounters, clinical education, clinical decision making, organisational cultures in healthcare, medicines optimisation and the evolving role of pharmacists in primary care.